giorginolab/vmd_plumed/doc/INSTALL.md

 ## Method 1: replace the plugin directory

 This method is sure-fire if you have write access to the directory where VMD is installed.
-Just replace the `plugins/noarch/tcl/plumed*.*` directory in VMD's installation with the archive downloaded from GitHub.
+Just replace the content of the directory `plugins/noarch/tcl/plumed*.*` in VMD's installation with the files downloaded from GitHub (5 files to replace).

 To identify your VMD installation directory, the easiest is to issue the following command in VMD's TkConsole: